CM-GDev/Marquez-Glynn-Porfolio/README.md

 ## How to Contribute
 Please feel free to review my code at [GITHUB](https://github.com/CM-GDev/Marquez-Glynn-Porfolio) for this project and make any suggestions for improvements.

-Here are the live webpage links for my Portfolio from week two, only using vanilla HTML and CSS [link](https://github.com/CM-GDev/Portfolio) and the link to my latest Portfolio page using the Materialize CSS framework [link](https://cm-gdev.github.io/Marquez-Glynn-Porfolio/)
+Here is the link to my [Portfolio](https://cm-gdev.github.io/Marquez-Glynn-Porfolio/) page.